pablodecm/phd_thesis/src/101_chapter_1.md

-The experimental success of the Standard Model and its main subcomponents QED, QCD and EW unification and symmetry breaking is clearly incontestable, ranging from the confirmation of theoretical prognostiscation of the existence and some the properties of new particles
+The experimental success of the Standard Model and its main subcomponents QED, QCD and EW unification and symmetry breaking is clearly incontestable, ranging from the confirmation of theoretical prognostication of the existence and some the properties of new particles
 (e.g. $Z$, $W^{\pm}$ and Higgs bosons or top quark) to the agreement of precise predictions with meticulous experimental observations.
-The fine structure constant $\alpha$ at zero energy scale is an example of the latter, with its experimentally determined value being compatible with the Standard Model based theoretical prediction up to 12 orders of magnitude [@hanneke2008new; @parker2018measurement].
-In addition to describing natural phenomena with unprecedented accuracy, the SM it is a self-consistent theory that provide non-divergent predictions at the highest energy scales probed to date.
+The fine structure constant $\alpha$ at zero energy scale is an example of the latter, with its experimentally determined value being compatible with its Standard Model based theoretical prediction down to 12 significant digits [@hanneke2008new; @parker2018measurement].
+In addition to describing natural phenomena with unprecedented accuracy, the SM it is a self-consistent theory that provides non-divergent predictions at the highest energy scales probed to date.

 ### Known Limitations

-In spite of the successes mentioned above, several shortcomings of the Standard Model are known and hence is not considered as a complete theory of natural phenomena at the most fundamental scales.
+In spite of the successes mentioned above, several shortcomings of the Standard Model are known and hence the theory is not considered as a complete theory of natural phenomena at the most fundamental scales.
 Those concerns include unexplained empirically observed phenomena such as gravitational interactions, neutrino masses or dark matter particle candidates,